You finally made it, you built your very own Shopify store from scratch.

 (PS: You can do the same for your business by integrating Tidio with Facebook Messenger in less than 1 minute).

-But, offering relevant product offers isn’t everything that a chatbot can do.
+But, offering relevant product offers isn’t everything that the best Shopify bot can do.

 From then, they can lead customers to the “add to cart” and “buy now” stage and tempt them with special discounts to ensure successful transaction completion.